Magdalena Jetelová

 Magdalena Jetelová (born 4 June 1946) is a Czech installation artist and land artist, who has achieved international acclaim.
 Known mainly for her environmental installation works, Jetelová combines light, architecture, photography, sculpture, and installation to explore the relationship between humans, objects, and space.
 Her work has been exhibited in various prominent galleries internationally such as Museu d'Art Contemporani de Barcelona, Tate Gallery London, Museum of Modern Art, 21er Haus, and the Martin-Gropius-Bau.
-Her work is also in the collection of Hirschorn Museum, the Centre Pompidou, and the Museum Ludwig.
+Her work is also in the collection of Hirshhorn Museum, the Centre Pompidou, and the Museum Ludwig.

 Life and education

 Jetelová was born in Semily in the former Czechoslovakia in 1946.
 She studied sculpture at the Prague Academy of Fine Arts from 1965–71, taking a break to briefly study abroad at the Brera Academy in Milan from 1967–68, where she worked under the Italian sculptor Marino Marini.
 She moved to Munich in the mid-1980's, where she participated in Documenta 8, a quinquennial contemporary art exhibition on display from 12 June 1987, through 20 September 1987, this time focusing on the sociopolitical responsibility of art from a post modern perspective.
-In 1988 Jetelová was a Visiting Professor at the Akademie der Bildende Künste (Academy of Fine Arts) in München, Germany.
+In 1988 Jetelová was a visiting professor at the Akademie der Bildende Künste (Academy of Fine Arts) in München, Germany.
 She then moved on to become a Professor Sommerakademie (International Summer Academy of Fine Arts) in Salzburg, Austria in 1989.
 From 1990–2004 Jetelová was a professor at the Staatliche Kunstakademie in Düsseldorf, Germany, and from 2004–2011 she was again a professor at the Akademie der Bildenden Künste in München, Germany.
-During that time, in 2008, she was also a Visiting Professor at the Academy of Fine Arts in Prague, Czech Republic.
+During that time, in 2008, she was also a visiting professor at the Academy of Fine Arts in Prague, Czech Republic.
 She is currently living in Munich, Düsseldorf, and Prague.